You are here

 Latin Images Living-Learning Community

-Latin Images Living-Learning Community seeks to enhance students’ knowledge of the diverse lived experiences of Latinos and other peoples of Latin American and Caribbean descent in the United States.
-Established in 1977 as the Latin Images Special Interest Section, the program was a result of efforts by the Latino community at Rutgers College to provide an environment for learning of and about Latino culture and history for Latino students and non-Latino students and to celebrate Latino culture and heritage.
-The community has evolved into a living-learning community for those individuals interested in acquiring knowledge of Latino culture through educational, cultural, and social events.
+Latin Images Living-Learning Community seeks to enhance students’ knowledge of the diverse lived experiences of Latinx and other peoples of Latin American and Caribbean descent in the United States.
+Established in 1977 as the Latin Images Special Interest Section, the program was a result of efforts by the Latinx community at Rutgers College to provide an environment for learning of and about Latinx culture and history for Latinx students and non-Latinx students and to celebrate Latinx culture and heritage.
+The community has evolved into a living-learning community for those individuals interested in acquiring knowledge of Latin culture through educational, cultural, and social events.

 Pell and Hegeman Halls in the Bishop Quad